AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_spoke_transit_attachment.md

 * `transit_gw_name` - (Required) Name of the transit gateway to attach the spoke gateway to.

 ### Advanced Options
-* `route_tables` - (Optional) Advanced option.
-Learned routes will be propagated to these route tables.
+* `route_tables` - (Optional) Learned routes will be propagated to these route tables.
 Example: ["rtb-212ff547","rtb-04539787"].
+* `spoke_prepend_as_path` - (Optional) Connection based AS Path Prepend.
+Valid only for BGP connection.
+Can only use the gateway's own local AS number, repeated up to 25 times.
+Applies on spoke_gateway_name.
+Available as of provider version R2.23+.
+* `transit_prepend_as_path` - (Optional) Connection based AS Path Prepend.
+Valid only for BGP connection.
+Can only use the gateway's own local AS number, repeated up to 25 times.
+Applies on transit_gateway_name.
+Available as of provider version R2.23+.

+## Attribute Reference

+In addition to all arguments above, the following attribute is exported:

+* `spoke_bgp_enabled` - Indicates whether the spoke gateway is BGP enabled or not.

 ## Import